sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

             {"type": "person", "id": "9g8ds"}
         ]
     },
-    // The user wishes to see vertices up to two levels away from the initial person vertex.
+    // The user wants to see vertices up to two levels away from the initial person vertex.
     "depth": 2,
-    // The extendedFormat parameter specifies whether or not to include additional information such as vertex degree and adjacent counts in the response.
+    // The extendedFormat parameter specifies whether to include additional information such as vertex degree and adjacent counts in the response.
     "extendedFormat": true,
     // The edgeFilter parameter allows a filter to be specified that limits which relationships are included in the resultant graph.
     "edgeFilter":